po1sigala/live/01-Class-Content/20-React/01-Activities/20-Stu_Fetching-Data/README.md

 1. Delete the `/src` folder in [00-practice-app](../00-practice-app/).

-2. Copy the `/src` folder and `env.example` from [Unsolved](./Unsolved/) and paste it into [00-practice-app](../00-practice-app/).
+2. Copy the `/src` folder from [Unsolved](./Unsolved/).

-3. Rename the `.env.example` file to `.env`.

-4. To make API requests, we need to use Axios and Bootstrap.
+3. To make API requests, we need to use Axios and Bootstrap.
 Make sure they are installed by running `npm i axios bootstrap`.

-5. This project uses Bootstrap, so don't forget to import it inside `index.js`:
+4. This project uses Bootstrap, so don't forget to import it inside `index.js`:

      ```js
      import 'bootstrap/dist/css/bootstrap.min.css';